Executive Command Team

 Deputy Chief, Organizational Wellness & Performance - Treena MacSween

-Her expertise includes serving as an accomplished Critical Incident Commander and Public Order Unit Commander, having led numerous large-scale operations for major events and critical incidents.
+An accomplished Critical Incident Commander and Public Order Unit Commander, Deputy Chief MacSween has led numerous large-scale operations, including major events and complex critical incidents.

 Beyond her operational responsibilities, she serves as Co-Chair of the Canadian Association of Chiefs of Police Equity, Diversity, and Inclusion Committee and is an active member of the Ontario Women in Law Enforcement Advisory Council.